 The cultivation of new floral species was a popular pastime for the elite.
 Wealthy families would showcase their amateur gardening skills with floral-filled vases displayed throughout their homes.
 As indicated in contemporary paintings, Chinese porcelain and Dutch Delftware blue and white flower holders were the absolute fashion.
 Many of the shapes and designs of the Delftware vases were inspired by the Chinese and Japanese wares imported by the VOC.
 This very delicate pair of rouleau vases is one example of this stylistic exchange.
 The blue ground vases, of a typical Chinese shape, are each painted with a dragon and blossoming branches.

 The national passion for flowers was highly influenced by the Dutch royal couple, William III and Mary II.
 In 1685, the couple hired the French architect, Daniel Marot to design the interiors and gardens of their royal palaces, a role that would help define the taste of the royal family.
 Marot conceived the parterres of the gardens and also provided a comprehensive scheme of coordinated decorative elements, such as fountains, statues of mythological figures and also magnificent ornamental jardinieres and flower holders bearing allegorical figures and emblems.
 Archaeological excavations of the garden next to the Queen’s apartments uncovered fragments of exceptional objects, such as tiered flower vases, jardinieres and flower baskets to decorate both the garden and the interiors.
 Many of the decorative schemes of these objects bear Marot’s unique style.
-Although the nature of their relationship is unknown, Marot probably worked with Adrianus Kocx, the owners of De Grieksche A from from 1686 to 1701.
+Although the nature of their relationship is unknown, Marot probably worked with Adrianus Kocx, the owner of De Grieksche A from from 1686 to 1701.

 The magnificent pair of cashmere jardinieres marked for Pieter Adriaensz.
 Kocx, the son and successor of Adrianus Kocx, presents many similarities with the fragments of a pot bearing the royal arms that were excavated in the palace garden.
 The shape was probably borrowed from Marot’s designs.
 Mary II was the unofficial patron saint of Delftware, establishing the fashion for the style for generations to emulate.
 The tastemakers of the time followed Mary’s lead by placing orders for grandiose ceramics, and decorating their residence with vases full of flowers.
 After her death, De Grieksche A continued to manufacture garden urns made fashionable by the Queen.
 The present pair of cashmere jardinieres were probably made with the same moulds used to make those that were commissioned by the Queen.
 The objects were expensive orders likely commissioned by a European elite.
 The impressive jardinieres were filled with all types of plants or even large bouquets, depending on the owner’s preference.
 For example, King Louis XIV had a preference for jasmine flowers.